 3. Removes Lactic Acid Faster

-According to a thesis from Australian Catholic University who examined elite netball players who used compression garments during simulated netball trials, lactate accumulation during fast pace didn’t occur.
-Another research also showed that compression garments helped decrease the heart rate and lactic acid build up in athletes who engaged in high intensity treadmill workout.
+According to a thesis from Australian Catholic University that examined elite netball players who used compression garments during simulated netball trials, lactate accumulation during fast pace didn’t occur.
+Another research also showed that compression garments helped decrease the heart rate and lactic acid build-up in athletes who engaged in high-intensity treadmill workouts.

 4. Increased Strength and Power

-A study on the effect of compression garments on ballistic strength in elite Rugby players, as indicated by the distance a medicine ball can be repeatedly thrown, showed that the players who were wearing compression garments threw the medicine ball consistently further than those players who were not wearing compression garments.
+A study on the effect of compression garments on ballistic strength in elite Rugby players, as shown by the distance one can throw a medicine ball repeatedly, showed that the players who were wearing compression garments threw the medicine ball consistently further than those players who were not wearing compression garments.

 5. Improved Endurance

-According to a thesis from Australian Catholic University who examined elite netball players who used compression garments during simulated netball trials, there were improvements (in performance) in time spent at higher pace.
-Plus, there was no occurrence of lactate accumulation among netball players during fast pace.
+According to a thesis from Australian Catholic University that examined elite netball players who used compression garments during simulated netball trials, there were improvements (in performance) in time spent at a higher pace.
+Plus, there was no occurrence of lactate accumulation among netball players at a fast pace.

 6. Increased Muscle Oxygenation

-An independent study on the effect of compression garments in 12 high performance cyclists showed that there were dramatic improvements in muscle oxygenation during maximal efforts, as well as, during the recovery from intense exercise.
+An independent study on the effect of compression garments on 12 high-performance cyclists showed that there were dramatic improvements in muscle oxygenation during maximal efforts, as well as during the recovery from intense exercise.

 7. Improved Body Temperature Control

-A thermographic survey on the effect of compression garments in 2 elite football players showed clear differences of up to 5 degrees between the surface temperatures at the working muscles.
+A thermographic survey on the effect of compression garments on 2 elite football players showed obvious differences of up to 5 degrees between the surface temperatures at the working muscles.

-Plus, a detailed study from Waikato Institute of Technology in Hamilton, New Zealand showed improvements in heat rate, core body temperature perception, and heat stress when wearing compression garments.
+Plus, a detailed study from the Waikato Institute of Technology in Hamilton, New Zealand, showed improvements in heat rate, core body temperature perception, and heat stress when wearing compression garments.

 8. Increased Venous Return

-In medical context, compression garments provide support for people who have poor circulation.
-The compression can help prevent deep vein thrombosis (DVT), the formation of a blood clot which usually occurs on the legs.
-DVT may include pain, swelling, and redness of the affected area.
+In a medical context, compression garments provide support for people who have poor circulation.
+The compression can help prevent deep vein thrombosis (DVT), the formation of a blood clot that usually occurs in the legs.
+DVT may include pain, swelling, and redness in the affected area.

 9. Reduced In-flight Ankle Oedema

-According to a study published in Medical Journal of Australia 2008 on 50 passengers who spent more than 5 hours on flights, there were significant differences in ankle circumference and symptoms of Economy Class Syndrome.
+According to a study published in the Medical Journal of Australia 2008 on 50 passengers who spent over 5 hours on flights, there were significant differences in ankle circumference and symptoms of Economy Class Syndrome.

 The ankle circumferences of those subjects who were not wearing compression garments were significantly bigger than the ankle circumferences of those subjects who were wearing compression garments.
 The subjects with no compression garments also experience more pain during those long flights than the subjects who were wearing compression garments.

-The same study also indicated that the subjects with compression garments experienced increased concentration, alertness, and energy levels; their legs felt significantly better after the flight; and they had better night sleep after the flight.
+The same study also showed that the subjects with compression garments experienced increased concentration, alertness, and energy levels; their legs felt significantly better after the flight, and they had a better night’s sleep after the flight.

 10. Stabilizing Joints

-Now that you’ve seen the benefits of compression clothing, you should have an idea of what each one can do and the support they can give to your body.
-If you’re a runner, expect a good compression clothing to last about the same distance as your best running shoe whether you run on pavement, trail, treadmill, or are improving your form through cross training.
+Now that you’ve seen the benefits of compression clothing, you should know what each one can do and the support they can give to your body.
+If you’re a runner, expect good compression clothing to last about the same distance as your best running shoe, whether you run on pavement, trail, treadmill, or are improving your form using cross-training.

-But should you choose a more expensive compression clothing over a less expensive one?
-YES but only if the brand has invested as much time or money into research because the medical benefits of an excellent compression clothing should be backed by independent testing.
+But should you choose more expensive compression clothing over a less expensive one?
+YES, but only if the brand has invested as much time or money into research because independent testing should back the medical benefits of excellent compression clothing.